-Given a rating curve for main river flow, the water level of the river (wr) can be calculated from the flow by the inverse of the rating curve.
-This method is used to calculate main river water level.
+Given a continuous monotonous increasing equation for calculating water level from flow, the water level of a river (wr) can be calculated from the flow by the inverse of this rating curve.
+This method is used to calculate main river water level in HYPE.
 Three different types of river rating curve formulations can be used (TYPEofRRC).